They say that the brain is…

 The human brain has areas that specialize in a certain role or enable a certain ability.
 For example, in the 19th century French physician, Paul Pierre Broca found that an area in the left side of the brain, which is currently named after him, fills a vital role in language formation.
 It was discovered that people whose Baroca area has been injured suffer from aphasia: severe impairment in the ability to speak, which in this case is expressed in difficulty in conjuring words and composing sentences with proper grammar.
 Damage to a near area in the left side of the brain, called Wernicke area, is the cause of a different type of aphasia.
 A few months ago this condition received publicity when it was revealed that the actor Bruce Willis suffers from it.

 Nevertheless, understanding and forming language are highly complex activities that are not limited to Wernicke and Broca areas.
-Many parts in the brain take part in linguistic processing processes, and damage to any of them could result in impairments in speech, writing or comprehending language.
+Many parts of the brain take part in linguistic processing processes, and damage to any of them could result in impairments in speech, writing or comprehending language.
 Though a significant part of linguistic processing does take place in the left side of the brain, it involves both hemispheres to a certain degree.

 The right side of the brain also has roles that are its expertise.
 For example, the prefrontal cortex is essential for deciphering emotions in facial expressions.
 The right dorsal anterior cingulate cortex was linked with the cerebral processing of music.
 The right side of the brain does not act on its own in these functions either, and it appears that both sides of the brain are necessary to invoke a proper human response.

-These differences and others like them brought on the belief that in people with artistic tendencies the right side of the brain is dominant, while people who have an analytic nature make more use of the left side of their brain.
+These differences and others like them brought on the belief that in people with artistic tendencies, the right side of the brain is dominant, while people who have an analytic nature make more use of the left side of their brain.
 In a 2013 study, researchers attempted to directly examine the claim that there are people that one side of their brain is stronger than the other.
-To this purpose they used an fMRI to scan the brains of over one thousand subjects, in the ages of 7-29, and examined their activity during rest.
+To this purpose, they used an fMRI to scan the brains of over one thousand subjects, between the ages of 7-29 and examined their activity during rest.
 The findings did not present any evidence for the existence of a tendency for right nor left brain activity.
 While there are brain functions that are more related to a certain hemisphere, it is not enough to conclude that people have a dominant side to their brain.

-Third Claim: Larger brain is indicative of higher intelligence
+Third Claim: larger brain is indicative of higher intelligence

-In nature there are many examples that disprove the existence of a simple link between brain size and intelligence.
+In nature, there are many examples that disprove the existence of a simple link between brain size and intelligence.
 For example, the brains of elephants and whales are significantly larger than the human brain, and yet humans exhibit mental skills that far surpass them.

 Another factor could be more significant than the sheer size of the brain.
-Studie have found a partial link between intelligence and the number and density of nerve cells in the brain, and also to the level of connectivity between the brain cells - meaning to what degree are the nerve cells connected and how much information can pass between them.
+Studies have found a partial link between intelligence and the number and density of nerve cells in the brain, and also to the level of connectivity between the brain cells - meaning to what degree are the nerve cells connected and how much information can pass between them.
 So it is possible that brain size is somewhat indicative of intelligence, but you cannot conclude that it is determined by it.

 It appears that many more factors take part in determining intelligence beyond brain size, and some remain unknown to us.
 This could be nicely illustrated by the fact that the brains of people who were considered especially smart are no larger than the average brain.
 For example, the brain of physicist Albert Einstein was relatively small and weighed only 1,230 grams, compared to the average male brain mass of 1,376 grams.
 Generally speaking, there is no solid evidence that links the difference in intelligence between people and physical qualities, like the size of their brain or body.

-Fourth Claim: Drinking alcohol kills brain cells
+Fourth claim: drinking alcohol kills brain cells

 Though there is no doubt that excessive alcohol consumption harms brain functions, it appears that the main and immediate damage is not in the integrity of brain cells, but in their function and the network of links between them.
 These links between nerve cells are called synapses, and they are the basis for communication between brain cells and the high calculation abilities of the brain.
 Exposure to high quantities of alcohol enhances the effect of the neural conductor GABA, for example, which delays the transfer of messages between nerve cells.
 In the long run, the cells that sense the enhanced GABA effect will decrease their sensitivity to it, and result in experience of stress and irritation.

-And yet, excessive alcohol consumption might result in irreversible brain damage and reduction in the volume of certain brain areas.
-So it appears that alcohol does lead eventually to death of nerve cells, though indirectly and not at once.
+And yet, excessive alcohol consumption might result in irreversible brain damage and a reduction in the volume of certain brain areas.
+So it appears that alcohol does lead eventually to the death of nerve cells, though indirectly and not at once.
 The cells die as a secondary effect of the damage done by prolonged alcohol consumption, like increased production of free radicals and induction of inflammatory response.
 Additionally, alcohol has a stronger effect on brains that have not completed their development, which is why it is so dangerous for children.

 Moreover, excessive alcohol consumption might result in Wernicke–Korsakoff syndrome, which impairs memory and the ability to learn new information.
 The syndrome is indeed caused by direct cell damage, though not in the brain but in the intestines - it impairs the intestines’ ability to absorb vitamin B1 (Thiamine) which enters the body through the digestive system.
 The vitamin is essential for brain function, and its deficiency might result in irreversible disruption to many important processes.

-Fifth Claim: Serotonin is the “happiness hormone”.
-Its deficiency causes depression
+Fifth claim: serotonin is the “happiness hormone,” its deficiency causes depression

 Humans are naturally inclined to catalog complex phenomena and provide simple explanations for them.
-Imprecise and overreaching interpretation of limited research findings might encourage people to attribute one substance with the full responsibility of complex human behavior.
+Imprecise and overreaching interpretations of limited research findings might encourage people to attribute one substance with the full responsibility of complex human behavior.
 This is how the molecule oxytocin, which is active in the brain, received the name “love hormone”.
 Similarly, the neural conductor serotonin, which is related to brain functions in many areas in the central nervous system, which was once known as the “happiness hormone”

-The connection between serotonin and happiness was forged due to the random discovery of this popular family of antidepressants, which also include Prozak, and the realization that they increase the levels of serotonin in the nervous junctions in the brain.
+The connection between serotonin and happiness was forged due to the random discovery of this popular family of antidepressants, which also includes Prozak, and the realization that they increase the levels of serotonin in the nervous junctions in the brain.
 From this stemmed the notion that if serotonin is effective in alleviating depression, it means that it provides an overall improvement of the state of mind.

 Today we understand that our state of mind is related to many factors and complex and dynamic processes.
 Thus, even if serotonin is directly related to it, in no way does it solely dictate our feeling, but functions as a component in a vast, multilayered system.
 We will possibly discover more valuable details regarding the roles that serotonin fills in the human brain and find more useful ways to use it.
 However, the hypothesis that increasing serotonin levels alone will suffice to improve a person’s state of mind has been rebutted in many studies.

-Sixth Claim: After puberty the brain stops developing
+Sixth claim: after puberty the brain stops developing

 In the first years of a child’s life, her or his brain rapidly grows and develops.
 During this period we see a significant increase in brain volume and the extent of links between nerve cells.
-Nevertheless, during our entire lives unwanted links between nerve cells degenerate and other links form in their place, according to the body’s activity and the input it receives from the environment.
+Nevertheless, during our entire lives, unwanted links between nerve cells degenerate and other links form in their place, according to the body’s activity and the input it receives from the environment.
 Over the years there is a significant reduction in the brain's growth and development rate, but this does not mean that it fixates at a static state and stops changing.

 Our brain continues to consolidate and form new connections between nerve cells during our entire lives, even many years after we have stopped growing.
 New synapses are formed when we learn a new skill and have new experiences and they allow us to continue to develop all the time as thinking and learning organisms.
 Even at an older age constant processes of transformation continue to occur.
 And if that is not enough, in contrast to the popular belief the formation of new nerve cells is still possible at an advanced age, for example, in areas that are related to forming new memories.

-The Brain And I
+The brain and I

-Since the dawn of history our brains have given us humans a significant advantage and enabled us to become the dominant species on earth, bend nature to our needs and settle almost everywhere on the globe.
+Since the dawn of history, our brains have given us humans a significant advantage and enabled us to become the dominant species on earth, bend nature to our needs and settle almost everywhere on the globe.
 These accomplishments require immense complexity and it will take many more years of research until we are able to decipher the mysteries of the organ that defines us more than any.

 It is also important to understand that the brain does not operate in a vacuum, but instead is an inseparable part of the entire fabric of our body’s systems.
 Thus, there is no doubt that we will encounter many more weird claims regarding the human brain.
 Eventually, many of them would be rebutted.
 A few, as sometimes happen, will be confirmed.
 In the meantime science will continue to fulfill its designated role: finding the truth.